palsbo/Elpriser-for-ESPHome/README.md

 ## Installation:
 Copy the contents of the 'components' folder to your HomeAssistant folder: esphome/components

-Copy the 'fonts' folder and the 'elpriser.yaml' file to your HomeAssistant folder: components.
+Copy the 'fonts' folder and the 'elpriser.yaml' file to your HomeAssistant folder: esphome/

 Install on a TW32 SC01 Plus device.